rm3l/maoni/README.md

 ### Contributing callbacks for Maoni

-You can create separate Java projects that implements any of the Maoni callbacks interfaces (`Validator`, `Listener`, `UiListener`, `Handler` or any combination), so users can use them in their projects.
+You can create separate projects that implement any of the Maoni callbacks interfaces (`Validator`, `Listener`, `UiListener`, `Handler` or any combination), so users can use them in their projects.